Learning Disentangled Representation for One-shot Progressive Face Swapping: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{F}{ace} swapping refers to transferring a face from a source face image to a target face image while preserving the pose, expression, lighting conditions and other attributes of the target face image.
+\IEEEPARstart{F}{ace} swapping refers to transferring a face from a source face image to a target face image while preserving the pose, expression, lighting conditions, and other attributes of the target face image.
 With the rapid growth of methods for generating synthetic face images, face swapping has attracted much attention in recent years.
-It represents one of the most widely used techniques for face image synthesis and enables a wide range of practical applications, such as appearance transfiguration in portraits, a potential data augmentation method for face analysis and privacy protection.
+As one of the most widely used techniques for face image synthesis, it facilitates a wide range of practical applications, such as appearance transfiguration in portraits, a potential data augmentation method for face analysis, and privacy protection.